-The select performance metrics have been prepared in accordance with the applicable criteria prepared by UTAM's management to report to the Board of Directors.
+The select performance metrics have been prepared in accordance with the applicable criteria to report to UTAM's management to report to the Board of Directors.
 As a result, the select performance metrics may not be suitable for another purpose.
 Our report is intended solely for UTAM.

-We acknowledge the disclosure of our report, in full only, by UTAM at its discretion, without assuming or accepting any responsibility or liability to any third party in respect of this report.
+We acknowledge the disclosure of our report, in full only, by UTAM at its discretion, to the Board of Directors without assuming or accepting any responsibility or liability to the Board of Directors or any other third party in respect of this report.

-Pricewaterhouse Coopers LLP
+Pricewaterhouse Coopers UP